-What's New 2 Important Reminders 2 Introduction 2 1.
+What's New 2 Reminders 2 Introduction 2 1.
 Overview of Depreciation What Property Can Be Depreciated?
 What Property Cannot Be Depreciated?
 When Does Depreciation Begin and End?
 What Method Can You Use To Depreciate Your Property?
 What Is the Basis of Your Depreciable Property?
 How Do You Treat Repairs and Improvements?
 Do You Have To File Form 4562?
 How Do You Correct Depreciation Deductions?
-3 4 6 7 8 12 13 13 2.
+4 6 7 8 12 .
+13 2.
 Electing the Section 179 Deduction What Property Qualifies?
 What Property Does Not Qualify?
 How Much Can You Deduct?
 How Do You Elect the Deduction?
-When Must You Recapture the Deduction?
-3. Claiming the Special Depreciation 16 16 17 18 23 23 Allowance What Is Qualified Property?
+When Must You Recapture the Deduction? .
+16 .
+17 .
+18 3.
+Claiming the Special Depreciation Allowance What Is Qualified Property?
 How Much Can You Deduct?
 How Can You Elect Not To Claim an Allowance?
-When Must You Recapture an Allowance?
-24 24 28 29 4.
-Figuring Depreciation Under MACRS 30 Which Depreciation System (GDS or ADS) Applies?
+When Must You Recapture an Allowance? .
+25 4.
+Figuring Depreciation Under MACRS Which Depreciation System (GDS or ADS) Applies?
 Which Property Class Applies Under GDS?
-What Is the Placed-in-Service Date?
+What Is the Placed in Service Date?
 What Is the Basis for Depreciation?
 Which Recovery Period Applies?
 Which Convention Applies?
 Which Depreciation Method Applies?
 How Is the Depreciation Deduction Figured?
 How Do You Use General Asset Accounts?
 When Do You Recapture MACRS Depreciation?
-30 31 34 34 36 37 39 49 5.
+37 38 41 41 44 44 46 56 5.
 Additional Rules for Listed Property What Is Listed Property?
 Can Employees Claim a Deduction?
 What Is the Business-Use Requirement?
 Do the Passenger Automobile Limits Apply?
 What Records Must Be Kept?
-How Is Listed Property Information Reported?
-6. How To Get Tax Help 54 56 57 61 65 67 The state of the s -
+How Is Listed Property Information Reported? .
+61 .
+63 .
+64 .
+68 6.
+How To Get Tax Help 75 Appendix A - MACRS Percentage Table Guide 78

-Guide 70
+Appendix B - Table of Class Lives and

-Appendix B - Table of Class Lives and Recovery Periods 96
+Recovery Periods 106

-Glossary 107
+Glossary .
+117

-Index 109
+Index .
+119